Fluoride and Drinking Water - uses, dangers and side effects

 Exposure to Fluoride in the United KingdomThere are two main ways in which you could be exposed to Fluoride in the UK.
 The first is via toothpaste, most toothpastes have Fluoride in and quite frankly, because this is a local application of Fluoride directly to teeth there is less risk of harmful exposure, people generally rinse after brushing too.
 You only need a very small amount of Fluoride to protect teeth.
 It is usually present in low concentrations in toothpaste and most people rinse after brushing.

 Of more concern is the presence of Fluoride in drinking water.
 There are two aspects to this.
 The first is that the fluoride is being taken systemically, your whole body is being exposed just so that your teeth can gain a benefit.
-Doing it that way exposes you to greater risk because your whole body is taking in the flouride and not just your teeth.
+Doing it this way exposes you to greater risk because your whole body is taking in the flouride and not just your teeth.
 Also, fluoridation of water belongs to a bygone time when children had particularly poor health and before the NHS was created.

 Fluoride is typically found bonded to something else, for example Calcium as Calcium Fluoride.
 The most effective way to remove this is by steam distillation.
 Distillation is used in laboratories to purify water and it is the most effective method for water purification.
 A water distiller will remove all fluoride from contaminated water.